sven-hash/docs/versioned_docs/version-stable/glossary.md

 **Pledge** - The number of tokens that are put up by node operators on their nodes as their commitment to provide good quality of service and insure against future bad behaviour.

 **Proof-of-Mixing** - The reward of NYM tokens is based on the good quality of service carried out by node operators.

-**Public Key** - A large numerical value that is used to encrypt data.

 **Sphinx** - A cryptographic message format used to relay anonymised messages within the mixnet, also used by the Lightning Network or something similar.